by Philipp Geschke

 Before proceeding further, first set up AWS IoT Core (and AWS IoT Greengrass for an edge deployment) by following the respective instructions:

-To integrate AWS IoT with the Cybus Connectware, the built-in MQTT connector with TLS support is the simplest, most reliable and secure way of communication.
-For a successful AWS IoT integration, the Connectware does not require more than that.
+To integrate AWS IoT with Cybus Connectware, the built-in MQTT connector with TLS support is the simplest, most reliable and secure way of communication.
+For a successful AWS IoT integration, Connectware does not require more than that.
 As an additional advantage, the Connectware MQTT connector has also data buffering built-in, so that data is stored locally when there is a temporary connection failure with AWS IoT Core or Greengrass Core.

 There can be two integration scenarios.